DarkNoise-dev/GiphyModule/README.md

-This module make it possible to request random gifs to be with or without gifs.
+This module make it possible to request random gifs with or without topic.

+You can find an example in the project folder, it's called example.py

 How to use the module: